blakadder/blog/_posts/2023-03-07-esphome-pixel-clock.md

 ehmtx:
   id: rgb8x32
+  time_component: ehmtx_time
-  display8x32: ehmtx_display
+  matrix_component: ehmtx_display
-  html: true
   show_clock: 5           # duration to display the clock after this time the date is display until next "show_screen"
   clock_interval: 60      # show the clock at least each x seconds
-  show_screen: 6          # duration to display a screen or a clock/date sequence
+  screen_time: 6          # duration to display a screen or a clock/date sequence
-  duration: 5             # lifetime of a screen in minutes
   date_format: "%d.%m"    # defaults "%d.%m." (use "%m.%d." for the US)
   time_format: "%H:%M"    # defaults "%H:%M" (use "%I:%M%p" for the US)
   show_dow: false         # draw the day indicator on the bottom of the screen, defaults to true